-Families are trending towards wanting more empowered and healthy media characters for their daughters.
+Families want more empowered and healthy media characters and products for their daughters.
 Parents of girls today grew up with Wonder Woman and The Paper Bag Princess.
 More recently, Merida of Brave is beloved for being a different kind of princess--one who doesn't promote stereotypical beauty, passivity, and waiting for rescue from a prince.
 Instead, Merida tells girls: "It's okay to be strong, adventurous, spirited, and an individual.
 You can be amazing without the focus on beauty and romance.”

 Passive princesses don’t mesh with today’s girls who are being raised by their families on the girl power ideas their mothers grew up with.
 The diva fashionista is overdone and boring.
 Families are looking for multi-layered, diverse, intelligent, and strong media characters to enrich their girls imaginations.
 If our girls can see it, they can be it.

 We are here to ask media creators to expand their version of what it means to be a girl, and recognize our girls as whole, complex people and not as gender stereotypes.
 Stop profiting from selling girls short.

 We believe that girls deserve better, because we know that the consequences to girls' well-being are serious.